Infinite Jest: Literary connections

 Infinite Jest draws explicitly or allusively on many previous works of literature.

 As its title implies, the novel is in part based on the play Hamlet.
 Enfield Tennis Academy corresponds to Denmark, ruled by James (King Hamlet) and Avril (Queen Gertrude).
 When James dies, he is replaced by Charles (Claudius), the uncle of Avril's gifted son Hal (Prince Hamlet).
 As in the play, the son's task is to fight incipient mental breakdown in order to redeem his father's reputation.

 Another link is to the Odyssey, wherein the son Telemachus (Hal) has to grow apart from his dominating mother Penelope (Avril) and discover the truth about his absent father Odysseus (James).
 (That pattern is also reproduced in the novel Ulysses, set in a realistic version of Dublin populated by a wide range of inhabitants, just as Infinite Jest is mostly in a realistic Boston with a varied population.)
 In one scene, Hal, on the phone with Orin, says that clipping his toenails into a wastebasket "now seems like an exercise in telemachry."
 Orin then asks whether Hal meant telemetry.
-Christopher Bartlett has argued that Hal's mistake is a direct reference to Telemachus, who for the first four books of the Odyssey believes that his father is dead.
+Christopher Bartlett has argued that Hal's mistake is a direct reference to Telemachus, who in the first four books of the Odyssey believes his father is dead.

+The links between Ulysses and Infinite Jest have also been pointed out by academics.
+Stephen J. Burn argues that Wallace's explicit use of Joycean language—including compound words like "scrotumtightening"—make its "Joycean heritage explicit".
+Dominik Steinhilber notes structural parallels between the two novels, including the dispersal of narration among numerous characters and the pairing of a young intellectual (Hal Incandenza or Stephen Dedalus) with an older, less educated, but more socially adept man (Don Gately or Leopold Bloom).